affinidi/eventi-workshop/docs/credentials-issuance.md

 > [!IMPORTANT]
 > Personal Access Token (PAT) is like a machine user that acts on your behalf to the Affinidi services, which was automatically generated in previous module.
 If the automatic generation option was not selected in previous module, PAT can be generated manually using [Affinidi CLI](https://docs.affinidi.com/dev-tools/affinidi-cli/manage-token/#affinidi-token-create-token) command.

-### 2. Configure Credential Issuance Configuration
+### 2. Setup Credential Issuance Configuration

-To issue a Verifiable Credential, it is required to setup the **Issuance Configuration** on your project, where you select the **issuing wallet** and **supported schemas** to create a credential offer that the application issue.
+To issue a Verifiable Credential, it is required to setup the **Issuance Configuration** on your project, where you select the **issuing wallet** and **supported schemas** to create a credential offer that the application can issue.

 You can easily do this using the [Affinidi Portal](https://portal.affinidi.com)